magma/magma/docs/readmes/orc8r/dev_sub_digests.md

 ![Subscriber Digests Architecture](assets/orc8r/subscriber_digests_architecture.png)

-### Digest Generation
+### Digest generation

-This pattern relies on taking deterministically encoded data snapshots, a.k.a. "digests", that are used to represent the local data version.
-To this end, orc8r library code `mproto` is created using the golang third-party library `proto` to conduct consistently deterministic data serializations.
+This pattern relies on generating, storing, and communicating digests (aka hashes, or deterministically-encoded, constant-length "snapshots") of the data to be synced.

 The subscriber digests pattern specifically generates and utilizes two types of digests

-1. **Flat digests**: a digest of the entire set of subscriber data of a network
+1. **Flat digests**: a digest of the entire set of subscriber configs of a network
-2. **Per-subscriber digests**: a digest of a single subscriber data object; for a network, the list of per-subscriber digests is tracked and distributed en masse
+2. **Per-subscriber digests**: a digest of a single subscriber config object.
+For a network, the list of per-subscriber digests is tracked and distributed en masse

-NOTE: Currently, a decoupling process between subscriber data objects and their gateway-specific APN resource configurations is conducted to make sure the generated digests is representative and also network-general.
-See [additional notes](./dev_sub_digests.md#apn-resource-handling) for more details.
+NOTE: Currently, a decoupling process between subscriber config objects and their gateway-specific APN resource configurations is conducted to make sure the generated digests is representative and also network-general.
+See [additional notes](#apn-resource-handling) for more details.

-### Subscriber Digests Cache
+### Subscriber digests cache

-`subscriberdb_cache` is a single-pod service in sole charge of managing network digests.
-The service consists mainly of worker code that constantly generates new flat digests and per-subscriber digests at a configurable interval for each network.
+*subscriberdb_cache* is a single-pod service in charge of managing network digests.
+The service constantly generates new flat digests and per-subscriber digests at a configurable interval for each network.

-The generated digests are written to a cloud SQL store to which `subscriberdb` service has read-only access.
-In this way, `subscriberdb` can directly read the most recently cached digests from the SQL store, instead of making extraneous gRPC calls over the network and having multiple servicer workers compete for the `subscriberdb_cache` endpoints.
+The generated digests are written to a cloud SQL store to which *subscriberdb* has read-only access.
+In this way, *subscriberdb* can directly read the most up-to-date digests from the SQL store, instead of making extraneous gRPC calls over the network and contending for the limited resources of the *subscriberdb_cache* singleton.

-Additionally,  `subscriberdb_cache` also caches the subscriber data that the digests represent.
-This is to ensure consistency between the cached digests and the actual subscriber data objects in a `subscriberdb` servicer response.
+Additionally, *subscriberdb_cache* also caches the subscriber configs that the digests represent.
+This ensures consistency between the cached digests and the actual subscriber configs in a *subscriberdb* servicer response.

-That is, every time an update of the digests are detected, `subscriberdb_cache` loads all subscriber data from `configurator` and applies the batch update to store.
-In this way, `subscriberdb_cache` acts as the single source of truth from which the `subscriberdb` servicer loads all data required for the subscriber digests pattern.
+That is, every time an update of the digests are detected, *subscriberdb_cache* loads all subscriber configs from `configurator` and applies the batch update to store.
+In this way, *subscriberdb_cache* acts as the single source of truth from which the *subscriberdb* servicer loads all data required for the subscriber digests pattern.

-`subscriberdb_cache` supports loading subscriber data either directly by IDs or by pages.
-To that end, it generates its own page tokens using the same mechanism as in  `configurator` for simplicity.
+*subscriberdb_cache* supports loading subscriber configs either directly by IDs or by pages.
+To that end, it generates its own page tokens using the same mechanism as in `configurator`.

-### AGW Digest Store
+### AGW digest store

-Aside from its subscriber database, a gateway also manages SQL stores for its local flat and per-subscriber digests.
+Aside from its subscriber configsbase, a gateway also manages SQL stores for its local flat and per-subscriber digests.

-Every time a gateway engages in a sync session with the cloud, it receives the latest cloud digests, with which it updates its local SQL store.
-These digests represent the version of subscriber data stored in the gateway, and they are used in the gateway's subsequent requests to the cloud.
+Every time a gateway synchronizes its subscriber configs with the cloud, it receives the latest cloud digests, which it writes to local SQL store.
+These digests represent the version of subscriber configs stored in the gateway, and they are used in the gateway's subsequent requests to the cloud.

-### Cloud-AGW Callpath
+### Cloud-AGW callpath

-The current interactions between the `subscriberdb` cloud servicer and the AGW client involve 3 servicer endpoints
+The current interactions between the *subscriberdb* cloud servicer and the AGW client involve 3 servicer endpoints

 1. `CheckSubscribersInSync`
     - AGW sends its local flat digest